 Mr. Gladstone had it right, tea time is always a good time.
 That’s why we chose it as the theme for this pretty half apron with its elegant appliqué accents of a teapot, teacups and saucers, and teaspoons… everything you need for a lovely tea party.
 So fun to do, you’ll want to make tea for two!

-With Janome as one of our sponsors, we are lucky to always get to sew on Janome machines, which are known for their powerful motors and precise needle penetration.
+With Janome as our machine sponsor, we are lucky to always get to sew on Janome machines, which are known for their powerful motors and precise needle penetration.
 We were able to stitch this apron’s tiny side seams with no problem – even over the bulky points.
 This may not be the case on other models.
 We would suggest testing your machine with a multiple layer “mock-up” first.
 Or, better yet, we would recommend getting/using a Janome.
 Remember: the better your tools, the better the finished project.

 Throughout the project, we used a lock stitch to secure the seams rather that back tacking.
 This creates a clean knot and looks better when topstitching.
 Use your lock stitch if you have one on your machine.
 If you don’t, that’s okay, just be very careful when back-tacking to keep the stitches exactly in line.
 Or, do not back stitch at all, leave your thread tails long, and make a hand-tied knot at the back of the fabric to secure.